Yakushi-ji: History

 A model of the Yakushi-ji in the Nara period, a part of the Heijō-kyō 1/1000 model held by Nara City Hall.
 View from the west.

-The Jinshin Wars in Japan in 672 resulted in moving the capital from Otsu back to Asuka.
+The Jinshin War in Japan in 672 resulted in moving the capital from Otsu back to Asuka.
 The movement of the capital was due to family disputes over money and power leading to civil war between Prince Naka and Prince Ōama.
 Prince Ōama desired power over Prince Naka's son, who was favored by his father to take the throne after him.
 After disagreements between Prince Ōama and Prince Naka's son, Prince Ōtomo, Prince Ōama secured victory over his brother and nephew.
 Prince Ōama, as Emperor Tenmu, was responsible for moving the temple from Otsu back to Asuka in 672.
 The original Yakushi-ji was built in Fujiwara-kyō, Japan's capital in the Asuka period.
-The Fujiwara capital was built during this time on the Chinese model, with hopes of improving economic stability and centralization of government as well as a strong military.
+The Fujiwara capital was built during this time on the Chinese model, with hopes of improving economic stability and centralization of government, as well as a strong military.

 Yakushi-ji was commissioned by Emperor Tenmu in 680 as an offering for the recovery from illness of his consort, who succeeded him as Empress Jitō.
 This act of building temples in devotion to Buddhist figures was a common practice among Japanese nobility after Buddhism was first imported from China and Korea.
 Emperor Tenmu had died by the time Empress Jitō completed the complex, in around 698.
 It was disassembled and moved to Nara eight years after the Imperial Court settled in what was then the new capital.
-The Nara Period (710–794) began with the transfer of the capital to Nara in 710 from the Fujiwara Capital.
+The Nara Period (710–794) began with the transfer of the capital to Nara in 710 from the Fujiwara capital.
 This was due once again to the desire to build a strong, centralized government.
 Emperor Shōmu instigated the construction of the "Seven Great Temples": Tōdai-ji, Kōfuku-ji, Gangō-ji, Daian-ji, Yakushi-ji, Saidai-ji, and Hōryū-ji.

 It has long been believed that the temple was moved to its present location in 718, following the move of the capital to Heijō-kyō, known today as Nara.
 However, excavation of the Fujiwara-kyō Yakushi-ji site in the 1990s suggested that there may have been two Yakushi-jis at one time.
 The Fujiwara-kyō Yakushi-ji is also referred to as Moto Yakushi-ji (元 moto, "original").

 Fires destroyed most of the buildings in the complex in 973, and the main hall in 1528.
 The main hall was rebuilt in 1976, the west tower in 1981, the central gate in 1984, and both the east and west gates in 1995.